AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 To complete the public key authentication setup, you will need to add some additional commands to the `before_install` shared key.
 These should be familiar from the earlier server setup.

-This is what the complete `before_install` section should look like.
+This is what the final `before_install` section should look like.

 ```
 before_install: